jolpica/jolpica-f1/docs/endpoints/sprint.md

 ### constructors

-Filters for only sprint results for drivers racings for a specified constructor.
+Filters for only sprint results for drivers racing for a specified constructor.

 `/constructors/{constructorId}/` -> ex: `/ergast/f1/constructors/mclaren/sprint/`